Basker12/HTML-CSS-Basics/README.md

 Things i want to do:
 - I cant seem to get the geolocation to work for some reason even though i wrote everything correctly.
+- I think it's time too learn a little more of javascript.